godaddy/tartufo/docs/source/examplecleanup.rst

 #.
 Uh Oh!

-   Occasionally the results will be to big to process all at once.
+   Occasionally the results will be too big to process all at once.
 If that happens, simply split up the results and loop through them.

    .. code-block:: console